Applying for Disability Benefits With Mental Illness

 • Intermittent explosive disorder

-This list contains just some of the mental and cognitive disorders that may qualify a claimant for disability benefits.
+This list is not exhaustive and contains just some of the mental and cognitive disorders that may qualify a claimant for disability benefits.

-It is important to show the Social Security Administration that you have a medical diagnosis that could reasonably be expected to produce your symptoms.
+Your claim has to show the Social Security Administration that your medical diagnosis results in symptoms that impact your ability to work.
 Disability from psychiatric disorders can be tricky to prove.
-Some cognitive or brain conditions may be documented on brain imaging, or with neuropsychological testing, or intellectual testing.
-However, most mental diagnoses are made on the patient’s subjective experience of their symptoms and how those symptoms affect their daily functioning.
+Some cognitive or brain conditions may be documented on brain imaging, neuropsychological testing, or intellectual testing.
+However, most mental diagnoses are made on the patient's subjective experience of their symptoms and how those symptoms affect their daily functioning.

 The basic areas of mental functioning that disability adjudicators will consider for claimants with mental diagnoses are: